-The fourth-generation BMW 5 Series was produced from 1997-2003.
+The fourth-generation BMW 5 Series was produced from 1997 to 2003.
 Many purists consider this the finest era for the BMW 5 Series, as exceptional on-road dynamics, premium furnishings and unparalleled refinement came together in one classically styled package.
-Provided it's well maintained, any car from this generation is worth your consideration.
+Provided it's well-maintained, any car from this generation is worth your consideration.

-For 1997 and '98, only sedans were offered: a 528i with a 190-hp 2.8-liter inline-6 and a 540i with a 282-hp 4.4-liter V8.
+For 1997 and '98, only sedans were offered: a 528i with a 2.8-liter inline-six (190 hp) and a 540i with a 4.4-liter V8 (282 hp).
 The wagon joined the lineup in 1999 and was available with either engine, both of which gained variable valve timing that year.
-In 2001, the 528i sedan got a new 225-hp 3.0-liter six and became the 530i; the 528 wagon was dropped.
+In 2001, the 528i sedan got a new 225-hp 3.0-liter six and became the 530i, while the 528 wagon was dropped.
 BMW also added an entry-level 184-hp 525i sedan and wagon to the lineup.

-Read the most recent 2014 BMW 5 Series review.
+Read the most recent 2019 BMW 5 Series review.